SilongHu/USC-Directed-Research/README.md

 USC 2017 Spring Directed Research ----- Distributed Wireless Computing

-In this project, we are using MPI4PY for distributed computing, based on predefined task graph, to execute each task distributed by task-device assigment.
+In this project, we are using MPI4PY (Message Passing Interface for Python) for distributed computing, based on predefined task graph, to execute each task distributed by task-device assigment.

 ## Getting Started